Skip to main content

 • Step 1: Filing an Incident Reporting Form or reporting to a school staff member verbally or in writing.

-• Step 3: Investigations of Unresolved, Severe, or Persistent Harassment, Intimidation or Bullying shall include, but not limited to: 1) Interview with the complainant; 2) Interview with the alleged aggressor; 3) A review of any previous complaints involving either the complainant or the alleged aggressor, and, 4) Interviews with other students or staff members who may have knowledge of the alleged incident.
+• Step 3: Investigations of Unresolved, Severe, or Persistent Harassment, Intimidation or Bullying shall include, but not limited to: 1) Interview with the complainant; 2) Interview with the alleged aggressor; 3) A review of any previous complaints involving either the complainant or the alleged aggressor, and, 4) Interviews with other students or staff members who may know about the alleged incident.

-• Step 4: Corrective Measures for the Aggressor - After completion of the investigation, the school or district designee will institute any corrective measures necessary.
+• Step 4: Corrective Measures for the Aggressor—After the investigation is completed, the school or district designee will institute any necessary corrective measures.

 • Step 5: Targeted Student’s Right to Appeal